port-labs/port-docs/docs/tutorials/complete-use-cases/iac-templates.md

 ### Running the Backend

-First, run the backend image with the following command (replace placeholders):
+First, run the backend image with the following command (make sure to replace the placeholders):

 ```shell
 docker run \